 Biomedical & Health Sciences

-Registration is available below to join us for the competition and awards ceremony at the Royal Society of Victoria’s historic Hall in the Melbourne CBD.
+Please register below to join us for the competition and awards ceremony at the Royal Society of Victoria’s historic Hall in the Melbourne CBD.
 Alternatively, you can watch along via our YouTube channel at the appointed time without needing to register.

 We are a registered charity and donations to the Royal Society of Victoria in support of our programs are tax deductible in Australia.
 We welcome your support!
 Donate